sharpton/shotmap/README.md

   * 'T' or 'TRANSLATE'   - Read translation/coding sequence annotation
   * 'O' or 'LOADORFS'    - Load translated reads (orfs) into mysql database
   * 'B' or 'BUILD'       - Build search database
-  * 'R' or 'REMOTE'      - Stage search database on remote cluster
+  * 'R' or 'REMOTE'      - Stage search database on remote cluster (remote users only)
   * 'S' or 'SCRIPT'      - Build script for conducting massively parallel search on remote cluster
   * 'X' or 'SEARCH'      - Search all orfs against all protein families
   * 'P' or 'PARSE'       - Parse the search results and prepare
-  * 'G' or 'GET'         - Transfer the results from the remote cluster
+  * 'G' or 'GET'         - Transfer the results from the remote cluster (remote users only)
-  * 'L' or 'LOADRESULTS' - Load the results into the mysql database
+  * 'Z' or 'AGS'         - Calculate Average Genome Size
   * 'C' or 'CLASSIFY'    - Classify reads/orfs into protein families
   * 'D' or 'DIVERSITY'   - Calculate intra- and inter-sample diversity and family abundances

 * **--reload** (Optional) DEFAULT: DISABLED